OCR4all/LAREX/README.md

 - pinned release or snapshot image tags

-Every GitHub release also contains a complete, uncustomized `larex-deployment-<version>.zip` artifact.
+Every GitHub release also contains a complete, uncustomized `larex-deployment-<version>.zip` artifact, its SHA-256 checksum, and a manifest binding the archive to the source commit and signed container-image digests.
 The wizard is preferred because it removes unused files and generates topology-specific instructions.

 ## Developer Quick Start